irrealis/notes/README.md

 ## Status:

 - Studies:
-  - Completed AFI flashcard fronts through c4.
+  - Completed AFI flashcard fronts through c5.
-  - Anki flashcards and parser rewritten to allow default fields.

 # To do: